makerdao/community/governance/polls/Short Ratification Poll for MIP10c19-SP1 - May 30, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

 *The frequency of Oracle Medianizer updates is a function of the spread and expiration parameters.
 The Oracle Core Unit’s analysis of Oracle costs found that the expiration timer accounted for a significant proportion of Medianizer updates relative to spread.
 A generous reduction of Oracle costs can be achieved by extending the expiration time from 15,500 seconds to 24 hours.
-If passed this proposal will set the default Oracle expiration time in the Relayer configuration to 24 hours (86,400 seconds)*
+If passed this proposal will set the default Oracle expiration time in the Relayer configuration to 24 hours (86,400 seconds).*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/commit/44aa2c43b753ebc588dc46f3e68617d7b7c7ddb2)